Do you know who Chandler Bolt is?

 Monthly, that is.

-He did all of it, just with the power of his voice.
+He did all of it with just the power of his voice.
 Jon is paralyzed from the neck down.

-When he decided to make marketing a key focus of his blog, he knew sharing the lessons he learned when building his blog and former businesses would attract a lot of readers.
+When he decided to make marketing a key focus of his blog, he knew sharing the lessons that he learned when building his blog and former businesses would attract a lot of readers.

-Similar to Backlinko he often breaks down a marketing tactic step by step, with screenshots, results and detailed how-to’s.
+Similar to Backlinko, he often breaks down a marketing tactic, step by step, with screenshots, results and detailed how-to’s.

 Super specific instructions like this are rare in any industry, and if you can take people by the hand from A to B, that’s when you’ll build a loyal following.

-What’s more, Jon often brings on guests to share their best tactics in the same manner, so you can learn about other ways of online marketing as well, like building relationships, Google Analytics, or email marketing.
+What’s more, Jon often brings on guests to share their best tactics in the same manner, so you can learn about other ways of online marketing as well, like building relationships, Google Analytics or email marketing.